You Have Insurance Coverage From Your Job. Do You Still Need Your Own?

-employee medical benefits
+employee medical insurance

 So, you’ve just started a new job that comes with pretty snazzy perks – free-flow coffee, lots of vacation days and free medical insurance coverage.